Dan McKeon

-Daniel D. McKeon (born May 17, 1966) is a state senator for Nebraska representing District 41.
+Daniel D. McKeon (born May 17, 1966) is a former Nebraska state senator who represented District 41 from his election in 2024 until his resignation in January 2026.

 Personal life

 McKeon was born in Sweetwater, Nebraska and is a 1984 graduate from Ravenna High School.
 He was in the Army National Guard for several years before becoming a crop consultant.
 As of November 2025, his current occupation is listed as an Agricultural Businessman.

 McKeon was married in 1995 and has four children.

 McKeon is a Youth Leader for Knights of St. John Capistran and a member of the Nebraska Independent Crop Consultant Association and Nebraska Farm Bureau.
-He is an alumni of the Nebraska LEAD Program and former official for the Nebraska School Activities Association.
+He is an alumnus of the Nebraska LEAD Program and former official for the Nebraska School Activities Association.

 Nebraska State Legislature

 McKeon was elected to Nebraska Legislature in 2024.
 As of 2025, McKeon serves as a member of the Agriculture Committee, Business and Labor Committee, Government, Military and Veterans Affairs Committee, and Building Maintenance Committee.

 District 41 of Nebraska's Legislative District includes all of Wheeler, Boone, Greeley, Valley, Sherman, and Howard counties and parts of Buffalo and Hall counties.